Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) recommends to the annual general meeting the amount of the annual subscriptions (if any) and joining fees (if any) for the following financial year; and

-   2. determines the date for payment of the annual subscription.
+   b) determines the date for payment of the annual subscription.

 2. The Committee may determine that any new Member who joins after the start of a financial year must, for that financial year, pay a fee equal to—

    a) the full annual subscription;

-   2. a pro rata annual subscription based on the remaining part of the financial year; or
+   b) a pro rata annual subscription based on the remaining part of the financial year; or

-   3. a fixed amount determined from time to time by the Committee that is equal to or less than the annual subscription.
+   c) a fixed amount determined from time to time by the Committee that is equal to or less than the annual subscription.

 3. The rights (including the right to vote) of a Member who has not paid the annual subscription by the due date are suspended until the subscription is paid.